Estimated reading time: 7 minutes

 It’s a sad but common result, particularly after a wet spring.
-It’s probably not much help, but if it’s happened to your tree, you’re definitely not alone.
+It’s probably not much consolation, but if it’s happened to your tree, you’re definitely not alone.

-Apricots are one of the most delicious fruits to grow in your backyard.
-But they’re also notoriously one of the hardest to grow.
+Apricots are one of the most delicious fruits to grow in your backyard if you manage all the potential issues.
+But they’re also notoriously hard to grow.

 The four main reasons your apricot tree has no fruit

-Apricots are vulnerable to fungal disease.
-So it’s no surprise that the main reason it doesn’t have fruit is likely to be disease.
+Apricots are vulnerable to fungal disease, particularly in wet weather.
+So it’s no surprise that the main reason your tree has no fruit is likely to be disease.

-They are also one of the earliest fruit trees to flower in spring, which also makes them vulnerable to poor weather.
-Frost is the first one that springs to mind, but poor weather can also affect whether they have fruit in other ways.
+They are also one of the earliest fruit trees to flower in spring.
+This makes them vulnerable to poor weather.
+Frost is the first one that comes to mind, but poor weather can also affect whether they have fruit in other ways.

-The last reason is – thankfully – something you can completely control!
+The last reason is – thankfully – something you can control!

 An apricot tree looking very sick due to dieback from Blossom blight